 Funding Source Description Existing Capital State and federal funds would most likely continue to local governments, builders, and Improvement Program homeowners in the following forms: Grants Transportation and transit funding Tax credit and rebate programs • The Capital Improvement Program can be used for strategies relating to traffic or transit.
-State Funding for • The State's Infill Infrastructure Grant Program may potentially be used to help fund strategies Infrastructure that promote infill housing development.
-Grants can be used for gap funding for infrastructure improvements necessary for specific residential or mixed-use infill development projects.
-Transportation-Related For funding strategies related to transit, bicycle, or pedestrian improvements, the following Federal and State funding sources from SCAG may be used: Funding Sustainability Planning Grant California Active Transportation Program Caltrans Transportation Planning Grant Program provides funding that would lead to programming and implementation of transportation improvement projects.
-Sustainable Communities Grants Strategic Partnerships Grants Advantage Planning Grants Likilik .
-Dalastaa Adaptation Planning Grants Utility Rebates Department of Water and Power offers a variety of residential and commercial rebate programs: Residential and Commercial Turf Replacement Programs Residential and Commercial Turf Replacement Program Pool/Spa Cover Rebates Rebates for Water-Efficient Devices Recirculating Pump Rebate Free Urinal Flush Valve Upgrades and Installation Pacific Gas and Electric Company (PG&E) is one of the utilities participating in the California Solar Initiative.
+State Funding for • The State's Infill Infrastructure Grant Program may potentially be used to help fund strategies Infrastructure that promote infill housing development. • Grants can be used for gap funding for infrastructure improvements necessary for specific residential or mixed-use infill development projects.
+Transportation-Related • For funding strategies related to transit, bicycle, or pedestrian improvements, the following Federal and State funding sources from SCAG may be used: Funding Sustainability Planning Grant California Active Transportation Program Caltrans Transportation Planning Grant Program provides funding that would lead to programming and implementation of transportation improvement projects.
+Sustainable Communities Grants Strategic Partnerships Grants Utility Rebates Adaptation Planning Grants Department of Water and Power offers a variety of residential and commercial rebate programs: Othicy Repares Department of water and Power oners a variety of residential and commercial rebate programs.
+Residential and Commercial Turf Replacement Program Pool/Spa Cover Rebates Rebates for Water-Efficient Devices Recirculating Pump Rebate Free Urinal Flush Valve Upgrades and Installation Pacific Gas and Electric Company (PG&E) is one of the utilities participating in the California Solar Initiative.
 A variety of rebates are available for existing and new homes.
 Photovoltaics, thermal technologies, and solar hot water projects are eligible.
 Single-family homes, commercial development, and affordable housing are eligible.
-Energy Upgrade The program is intended for home energy upgrades.
-California Funding comes from the American Recovery and Reinvestment Act, California utility ratepayers, and private contributions.
-Utilities administer the program, offering homeowners the choice of one of two upgrade packages-basic or advanced.
+Energy Upgrade • The program is intended for home energy upgrades.
+California • Funding comes from the American Recovery and Reinvestment Act, California utility ratepayers, and private contributions. • Utilities administer the program, offering homeowners the choice of one of two upgrade packages-basic or advanced.
 Homeowners are connected to home energy professionals.
 Rebates, incentives, and financing are available.
 Homeowners can receive up to \$4,000 back on an upgrade through the local utility.
-Private Funding Private Funding Private equity can be used to finance energy improvements, with returns realized as future cost savings.
+Private Funding Private Funding • Private equity can be used to finance energy improvements, with returns realized as future cost savings.
 Rent increases can fund retrofits in commercial buildings.
-Net energy cost savings can fund retrofits in households.
-Power Purchase Agreements involve a private company that purchases, installs, and maintains a renewable energy technology through a contract that typically lasts 15 years.
-After 15 years, the company would uninstall the technology or sign a new contract.
-On-Bill Financing (OBF) can be promoted to businesses for energy-efficiency retrofits.
-OBF funding in a point root loop that is noted back through groundly will be lighting refrigeration. funding is a no-interest loan that is paid back through monthly utility bills.
+Net energy cost savings can fund retrofits in households. • Power Purchase Agreements involve a private company that purchases, installs, and maintains a renewable energy technology through a contract that typically lasts 15 years.
+After 15 years, the company would uninstall the technology or sign a new contract. • On-Bill Financing (OBF) can be promoted to businesses for energy-efficiency retrofits.
+OBF funding is a no-interest loan that is paid back through monthly utility bills.
 Lighting, refrigeration, HVAC, and LED streetlights are all eligible projects.